 - Grains (including but not limited to quinoa, wheat, barley, corn, rice, oats, etc.)

 - Legumes (including but not limited to all beans, peas, peanut butter, all forms of soy, peanuts, etc.)

 - MSG, Carrageenan, Sulfites

 - Re-created junk foods or treats with “approved” ingredients

 Now to be totally honest, the team at Get Healthy U does not adhere to the Whole 30 program.
 We love quinoa, beans, peanut butter, Greek yogurt and a handful of other things we’d consider to be healthy but are excluded from the Whole 30 plan.
 But that doesn’t mean that this diet isn’t an awesome change for some people and we appreciate the fact that it gets people to eat more real, plant-based food.
 So even if you aren’t a Whole 30 follower, these recipes are still delicious and awesome to work into your regular routine.
 We all can benefit from more real food in our lives!

 Slow cookers are perfect for Sundays and this pumpkin chili is the most delicious and filling dinner.
 The addition of pumpkin brings with it a whole slew of health benefits including fiber, vitamin A, beta-carotene and more.
 Plus, we love being able to use the leftovers in our lunch the next day.

-These chicken salad stuffed avocados make for such a light, but filling dinner.
-Packed with tons of veggies, like kale, red cabbage, bell pepper and more, these yummy avocado boats make for a nutrient-rich meal with yummy flavors from the mango and red wine vinegar dressing.
+This mango chicken salad with avocado makes for such a light, but filling dinner.
+Packed with tons of veggies, like kale, red cabbage, bell pepper and more, it’s a nutrient-rich meal with yummy flavors from the mango and red wine vinegar dressing.